How Does A Domain Name Work?

 The Internet Corporation for Assigned Names and Numbers (ICANN) is the agency responsible for managing the global domain name system.
 It is a nonprofit organization that enacts policies for creating and managing domain names.
 It permits companies called domain registrars to sell domain names on its behalf.

 Technically, you don’t own any domain that you use.
 You’re leasing it from ICANN (via your domain registrar) and controlling it as long as you renew the registration.
-If your registration expires, another person can take control of the domain.
+If your registration expires, another person can take control of the domain – although with a little effort it’s possible to secure a domain name forever (sort of).

 How To Buy A Domain Name